Ankle Fracture Treatment in Asheville

 If you have fallen, twisted your ankle, or “landed wrong” on a foot, and now your ankle feels stiff, sore and swollen, you may be wondering if your ankle is broken.
 If your symptoms are severe, and you cannot bear weight, you may know your ankle is broken and are looking for the right doctor to treat your injury.

-At Carolina Hand & Sports Medicine, board certified orthopaedic surgeon Dr. Matthew B. Massey is fellowship trained in foot, ankle and knee surgery and has over a decade of experience treating ankle fractures in patients of all ages.
+At Carolina Hand & Sports Medicine, we’re here to help when the unexpected happens.
 Continue reading to learn more about the causes, symptoms and treatment options available in Asheville for ankle fractures.

 What happens in an ankle fracture?